rasagu/SME-AI-Toolkit/README.md

     ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/9d83c32d-c30f-4ab0-b012-d4994ccc0b49)

-You are ready to start exploring!
+You are ready to start searching!
 Select categories, specific nodes or relationships which you'd like to see in the search bar on the top left corner of the screen:

 ![image](https://github.com/rasagu/SME-AI-Toolkit/assets/166431245/2efcf473-1133-4062-958b-1bd77501d32e)